 FCL Pirates – Florida Complex League

 Games take place on practice fields arranged in a multi-diamond layout.
 Admission is free, with informal seating and minimal amenities.
 The Pirates play up to six days a week from Monday through Saturday.
-About 4 miles from LECOM Park, Pirate City serves as the Pirates’ year-round player development complex.
+About 4 miles from LECOM Park, Pirate City operates as the Pirates’ year-round player development complex.

 Both the Pittsburgh Pirates and their Florida State League (FSL) affiliate, the Bradenton Marauders, train at the complex.
-When Grapefruit League games begin, the parent team moves Spring Training to LECOM Park in Bradenton.
+When Grapefruit League games begin, the parent club moves Spring Training to LECOM Park in Bradenton.

 Pirate City Photos